mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_3_converted.md

 text:     **Stun** enemy minions in a 2x2 area.

 name:     Vyling
-text:     Whenever a minion is summoned that has more attack or maximum health than this minion, this minion gains +1/+1.
+text:     Whenever a minion is summoned that has more attack or maximum ❤️ than this minion, this minion gains +1/+1.

 name:     Angered Okkadok
 text:     **Intensify**: This minion gains +2/+2.